saruiq/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-Some challenges I encountered while building the app were that I think on my laptop, Android Studio loads super slow, and sometimes even froze or glitched.
+Some challenges I encountered while building the app were that I think on my laptop, Android Studio loads super slow, and sometimes even freezes or glitches.
 So, as I was coding, it was very difficult to make sure everything worked smoothly.
 I also had some issues with my emulator crashing at times, but after checking the Slack channel, someone has a similar problem as me and said to reboot the emulator, which helped a lot.
-There was also issue with my emulator not turning sideways, I just had my rotation locked, I was easily able to fix that.
+There was also issue with my emulator not turning sideways, which I just had to press the auto rotate button on the emulator.
+Lastly, at the beginning, where we ran the app in debug mode to check whether Android Studio is successfully connecting to the API, mine app kept reaching onFailure.
+However, I fixed that problem by deleting the app on the emulator and running the program again.
 Other than that, I was able to get through the tutorials and create the app!

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing